johnku2011/madeforme-landing-page/README.md

 ## 🤝 Contributing

 This is a private project.
-For questions or suggestions, contact hello@made4me.ai
+For questions or suggestions.
+Submit Pull Requests.

 ## 📞 Contact

-- **Email**: hello@made4me.ai
 - **Location**: Macao SAR
 - **Website**: [Your Domain]